Michael Townley: Convicted for Orlando Letelier's murder

 Townley was convicted in the United States of the 1976 murder of Orlando Letelier in Washington, D.C.
 During his trial, he said that Pinochet was responsible for planning the murder.
 Manuel Contreras, head of the DINA, also stated that Pinochet planned the assassination of both Prats and Letelier.
 Townley served 62 months in prison for the murder.

 Townley confessed that he had hired five anti-Castro Cuban exiles to booby-trap Letelier's car.
 According to Jean-Guy Allard, after consultations with the leadership of the anti-Castro Cuban organization Coordinación de Organizaciones Revolutionarias Unidas (CORU), including Luis Posada Carriles and Orlando Bosch, those chosen to carry out the murder were Cuban-Americans José Dionisio Suárez, Virgilio Paz Romero, Alvin Ross Díaz, and brothers Guillermo and Ignacio Novo Sampol.
 According to the Miami Herald, Luis Posada Carriles was also at this meeting, which decided on Letelier's death and also about the Cubana Flight 455 bombing.
 Townley was the prosecution's chief witness at the trial for Ross and the Novo brothers.

-In 1978, Chile agreed to extradite Townley to the United States, in order to reduce the tension resulting from Orlando Letelier's murder.
-He made an agreement with the US government on April 17, 1978, which required that he only provide information relevant to violations of US law or offenses committed in US jurisdiction.
+In April 1978, Chile agreed to extradite Townley to the United States, in order to reduce the tension resulting from Orlando Letelier's murder.
+However, his departure from Chile did not undergo a standard extradition process and was regarded as an expulsion.
+In addition, Townley also sought protection from Manuel Contreras and Pedro Espinoza.
+He arrived in the United States on April 8, 1978.
+He made an agreement with the U.S. government on April 17, 1978, which required that he only provide information relevant to violations of U.S. law or offenses committed in U.S. jurisdiction.
 Based on that argument, he refused to provide any information concerning DINA during the trial of the three Cuban defendants in Washington, D.C. in early 1979 concerning Letelier's assassination.
 Townley was then freed under an unofficial Witness Protection Program.
 The United States is still waiting for Pedro Espinoza Bravo, a former Chilean military and DINA operative also involved in the assassination of Letelier, to be extradited.
 DINA chief Manuel Contreras died in Santiago in 2015, without having been extradited.